rickegdorf/effective-api-field-definitions/README.md

-# Effective API Field Definitions
+# Effective Data Dictionary and API Field Definitions

 Have you ever experienced bad documentation?
-Whether it's assembling your child's toy or setting up your camera for that once-in-a-lifetime solar eclipse, poorly written, ambiguous documentation is wasteful and frustrating.
-Clearly written API reference documentation is even more important because the target audience is technical and efficiency is key.
-Following is a sample JSON and the corresponding field definitions table from an API reference guide.
-Compare the ambiguous definitions to the useful, descriptive definitions written by a technical writer.
+Whether you're assembling your child's toy or setting up a camera for a once-in-a-lifetime solar eclipse, poorly written and ambiguous documentation can be wasteful and frustrating.
+Clearly written field definintion reference documentation is even more critical, as the target audience is technical and efficiency is key.

+Below is a sample JSON and its corresponding field definitions table from an API reference guide.
+Compare the ambiguous definitions with the useful, descriptive ones written by a technical writer.
 Which do you prefer?

 **Sample JSON**